FREE AGREEMENT CONTRACT TEMPLATES

 Sub-Type One: Independent Contractor

 Used when one party hires the other to perform discrete services as a non-employee.
-The template needs an explicit independent-contractor classification clause to defeat misclassification claims under the IRS twenty-factor test and state-law equivalents (California ABC test under Dynamex).
+The template needs an explicit independent-contractor classification clause to defeat misclassification claims under the IRS common-law control test (behavioral control, financial control, and the relationship of the parties) and stricter state-law equivalents (California’s ABC test under Dynamex).
 Free templates often skip this clause, which becomes a problem when the contractor later files for unemployment benefits.

 Sub-Type Two: Master Services Agreement